The Best $2000 Premium Gaming PC Build – Feburary 2025

 Case –

 $100 The Guru’s TipThis case's stylish ARGB lighting can be controlled using the motherboard's lighting controls.
+Note that we suggest you connect the fan speed control cables directly to the motherboard (rather than the built-in hub) for more refined control.

 -